RonaldAllanRivera/aws_ecommerce/PLAN.md

    - [COMPLETED] Document how to wire the Email service to use the real SQS `order-events` queue and SES mailer configuration in the AWS environment (local Docker remains Mailhog + Redis queues), including environment examples in `DEPLOYMENT.md`.

 6. **Frontend implementation**
-   - Set up Vue Router, layout components and base pages (home, product list, product detail, cart, checkout, order confirmation).
+   - [COMPLETED] Set up Vue Router, layout components and base pages (home, product list, product detail, cart, checkout, order confirmation) using Vue 3 + Vite and TailwindCSS.
-   - Implement Pinia stores for catalog and cart state, including persistence of the cart token.
+   - [COMPLETED] Implement Pinia stores for catalog and cart state, including persistence of the cart token and a simple Add/Remove-from-cart UX shared between the product grid and product detail pages.
-   - Integrate with Catalog and Checkout APIs for product browsing, cart operations and placing orders.
+   - [COMPLETED] Integrate with Catalog and Checkout APIs for product browsing, cart operations and placing orders, including host-aware Axios clients and CORS-friendly dev setup (Vite on `http://localhost:5173` calling Nginx on `http://localhost:8080` and `http://checkout.localhost:8080`).
-   - Implement client-side form validation and clear error handling for out-of-stock and payment errors.
+   - [TODO] Refine client-side form validation and clear error handling for out-of-stock and payment errors.
-   - Build the production Vue bundle and configure Nginx in Docker to serve the SPA and proxy API calls.
+   - [TODO] Build the production Vue bundle and configure Nginx in Docker to serve the SPA and proxy API calls.

 7. **AWS infrastructure and deployment**
    - Author CloudFormation templates for networking, compute database (single EC2 with Docker and MySQL container) and application stack (SQS queue, IAM roles and SES permissions).